Zapotec languages

-The Zapotec /ˈzæpətɛk/ ZAP-ə-tek languages are a group of around 50 closely related indigenous Mesoamerican languages that constitute a main branch of the Oto-Manguean language family and are spoken by the Zapotec people from the southwestern-central highlands of Mexico.
-A 2020 census reports nearly half a million speakers, with the majority inhabiting the state of Oaxaca.
+The Zapotec languages (/ˈzæpətɛk/ ZAP-ə-tek) are a group of around 50 closely related indigenous Mesoamerican languages that constitute a main branch of the Oto-Manguean language family and are spoken by the Zapotec people from the southwestern-central highlands of Mexico.
+The 2020 census reported nearly half a million speakers, with the majority inhabiting the state of Oaxaca.
 Zapotec-speaking communities are also found in the neighboring states of Puebla, Veracruz, and Guerrero.
 Labor migration has also brought a number of native Zapotec speakers to the United States, particularly in California and New Jersey.
 Most Zapotec-speaking communities are highly bilingual in Spanish.

 Name

 The name of the language in Zapotec itself varies according to the geographical variant.
-In Juchitán (Isthmus) it is Diidxazá /[didʒaˈza]/, in Mitla it is Didxsaj /[didʒˈsaʰ]/, in Zoogocho it is Diža'xon /[diʒaʔˈʐon]/, in Coatec Zapotec it is Di'zhke /[diʔʒˈkeʔ]/, in Miahuatec Zapotec it is Dí'zdéh /[diʔzdæ]/ and in Santa Catarina Quioquitani it is Tiits Së /[tiˀts sæ]/, for example.
+In Juchitán (Isthmus) it is Diidxazá /[didʒaˈza]/, in Mitla it is Didxsaj /[didʒˈsaʰ]/, in Zoogocho it is Diža'xon /[diʒaʔˈʐon]/, in Coatec Zapotec it is Di'zhke' /[diʔʒˈkeʔ]/, in Miahuatec Zapotec it is Dí'zdéh /[diʔzdæ]/ and in Santa Catarina Quioquitani it is Tiits Së /[tiˀts sæ]/, for example.
 The first part of these expressions has the meaning 'word' (perhaps slightly reduced as appropriate for part of a compound).